 The construction industry is the largest consumer of raw materials and it contributes to more than a third of the global energy demand.
 Built environments are responsible for up to 40-50% of total carbon dioxide emissions throughout their service life.
-A significant share of buildings and structures life-cycle emissions is embodied because it arises from manufacturing of components, construction, transport and demolition.
-Despite this, most civil structures are significantly oversized because they are designed to withstand worst-case loading events such as high winds, earthquakes, heavy snow and large crowds which in practice occur very rarely.
+A significant share of buildings’ and structures’ life-cycle emissions is embodied because it arises from the manufacturing of components, construction, transport, and demolition.
+Despite this, most civil structures are significantly oversized because they are designed to withstand worst-case loading events such as high winds, earthquakes, heavy snow, and large crowds which in practice occur very rarely.
 This means that conventional civil structures are typically overdesigned for most of their service life.
-Instead, if structures are able to adapt to changing loading conditions, they can operate closer to design limits, which enables material and embodied energy (or carbon equivalent) savings.
+Instead, if structures can adapt to changing loading conditions, they can operate closer to design limits, which enables material and embodied energy (or carbon equivalent) savings.
 However, such embodied savings come at a cost of operational energy for adaptation to loading during service.

-The ability to reduce deflections through active control enables new design such as super slender high-rise buildings, bridge and self-supporting roof-systems.
+The ability to reduce deflections through active control enables new designs such as super slender high-rise buildings, bridges, and self-supporting roof systems.
 High-rise and slender buildings could particularly benefit from this approach, providing an attractive option for urban planners to optimize space in high-density cities.
 The combination of low energy requirement (or carbon equivalent) and super-slender design is unique in structural engineering, thereby creating high impact potential for the built environment and society as a whole.

-Gennaro Senatore has led this research during his doctorate at University College London and subsequently as a research associate at Swiss Federal Institute of Technology (EPFL) in Lausanne.
-This work has been generously funded by: Engineering and Physical Sciences Research Council (EPSRC), Institution of Civil Engineers (ICE), Expedition Engineering, and Swiss National Science Foundation.
+Gennaro Senatore has led this research during his doctorate at University College London and subsequently as a research associate at the Swiss Federal Institute of Technology (EPFL) in Lausanne.
+This work has been generously funded by the Engineering and Physical Sciences Research Council (EPSRC), Institution of Civil Engineers (ICE), Expedition Engineering, and Swiss National Science Foundation.